2015–2016 wave of violence in the Israeli–Palestinian conflict: April 2016

 In April the US State Department released its annual report into human rights abuses around the world.
 The report accused Israeli forces of "excessive use of force" and "arbitrary arrest and associated torture and abuse, often with impunity," by the IDF, the Palestinian Authority, and Hamas and claimed that there were numerous reports of Israeli forces killing Palestinians when they did not pose a threat to life.
 It also criticized the Palestinian Authority for not condemning incidents of antisemitism and for hailing attackers who died while committing as martyrs.

 May 2016

 June 2016

 On 8 June, two Palestinian gunmen opened fire at a cafe in Tel Aviv, killing four people and injuring seven others.
 The attackers claimed in the investigation that they were inspired by the Islamic State and Hamas.
-Israeli government response was to suspend 83,000 Palestinian entry permits to visit families in Israel for the Ramadan were suspended following the attack, a move that was described as "collective punishment" by Knesset member Haneen Zoabi and U.N.
+In response to the attack, the Israeli government suspended 83,000 Palestinian entry permits to visit families in Israel for Ramadan, a move that was described as "collective punishment" by Knesset member Haneen Zoabi and U.N.
 High Commissioner for Human Rights Zeid Ra'ad Al Hussein.
-The IDF imposed a closure over the entire West Bank and the Gaza Strip in the wake of the attack, which was scheduled to end on 11 June after the end of Jewish holiday of Shavuot Palestinian Media, Hamas and PIJ celebrated the attack.
+The IDF imposed a closure over the entire West Bank and the Gaza Strip in the wake of the attack, which was scheduled to end on 11 June after the end of Jewish holiday of Shavuot.
+Palestinian Media, Hamas and PIJ celebrated the attack.